gohdev/react-movie-tutorial/README.md

 - In JSX, rather than having `class`, which is a reserved keyword in JavaScript, we use `className`.

+- State is something where once it is updated, the component will change and re-render itself to show the new state.

+- When the state change occurs, it rerun the entire code in the component, the state will stay the same, the entire component is re-rendered and returned a new version of the UI.

 ## Setup

 ```shell